mattia-scardecchia/OrchestraChess/readme.md

 ### Opening Book

 To save time during the opening phase, we downloaded a database of 44M games from Lichess, filtered them based on players' ratings and time control, and built a tree rooted in the starting position in which a node's children are all the positions that have been reached after that node in the filtered database.
 The end result is a 213Mb tree that can be efficiently queried for the most played continuation up to move 15 (although move quality obviously deteriorates with depth).
 For simplicity, we ignored transpositions here.
 The python scripts used to create the opening book can be found in the `opening_book_processing` directory.
-To activate the opening book, set USE_BOOK to true in the `src/book.rs` file.

 ## UCI Protocol